 5 Longest Running Gacha Games of All Time

-Today, I'm going to share with you 5 longest running Gacha Games that are still out there.
+Today, I will share with you the five longest-running Gacha Games that are still out there.

 (Why are they still running?)